What can you do if your job search stinks and nothing seems to work well? How about … Change your search?

 When you realize job search strategy isn’t working, will doing more of the same thing change your results?
 Instead, why not change your strategy?

 This is the toughest job market in our lifetime.
-Unemployment is stalled and there are between 5-6 times more unemployed than advertised jobs.
+Unemployment is stalled and there are 3 times more unemployed than advertised jobs.

 It’s easy to blame poor job search results on the economy.
 But where will that get you?
 Will blaming the economy help you find a job?
 (See “Job Seekers – It’s Not Just The Economy, It’s You”